Analysis: Rwanda's Ambitions as Africa's Fintech Hub and What It Means for Remittances

-Rwanda, already one of Africa's most digitally connected economies, is making an explicit bid to become the continent's fintech capital.
-At the Inclusive FinTech Forum 2026, held in Kigali during the week of March 10–14, the government officially launched a national FinTech Centre alongside "Innovate Rwanda" — a digital platform connecting startups with funding, mentorship, and incubation programmes.
+Rwanda, already one of Africa's most digitally connected economies, is reportedly making an explicit bid to become the continent's fintech capital.
+At the Inclusive FinTech Forum 2026, held in Kigali during the week of March 10–14, the government is said to have launched a national FinTech Centre alongside "Innovate Rwanda" — a digital platform connecting startups with funding, mentorship, and incubation programmes.

 Why Rwanda?